SGI-2023/linkages/README.md

     cmake ..
     make

-This should find and build the dependencies and create a `example` binary.
+This should find and build the dependencies and create a `main` binary.

 ## Run

-From within the `build` directory just issue:
+From within the `build` directory, run:

-    ./example
+    ./main path/to/mesh

 A glfw app should launch displaying a 3D cube.